How to Grow Autoflowering Cannabis PlantsMarch 10, 2019

 The ruderalis is a type of cannabis that grows in the northern hemisphere.
 It was originally discovered around 1924 in Siberia, and throughout parts of Russia.
 Because of the colder environment, the plants grow shorter, and are hardier than other types of cannabis.

-The first auto flowering strain were not great.
-But over the last ten years the have become very potent and high yielding plants.
+The first auto flowering strains were not great.
+But over the last ten years they have become very potent and high yielding plants.
 They have risen massively in popularity, and in some cases, are prefered over photoperiod cannabis plants.